Healthy Eating For Children With Diabetes

 • physical activity levels

-Most children and young people living with diabetes do not need to follow a ‘special diet’ or restrictive eating plan.
+Most tamariki and rangatahi living with diabetes do not need to follow a ‘special diet’ or restrictive eating plan.
+There may be exceptions for tamariki who also have other health conditions.

-Carbohydrate is the best source of energy for the body.
-It is broken down into glucose and absorbed into the bloodstream.
+These are the best source of energy for the body.
+Carbohydrates are broken down (digested) into glucose and absorbed into the bloodstream.
 The body, including the brain and the muscles, uses glucose as a fuel.

 Carbohydrates are found in a range of foods.